karishma2361998/machine-learning/README.md

 # machine learning
-Repository containing all the machine learning models and project completed by me for academic and self learningy purposes.
+Repository containing all the machine learning models and project completed by me for academic and self learning purposes.
 Presented in the form of iPython Notebooks.

 _Tools : scikit-learn, numpy, Pandas, Seaborn, Matplotlib_